-Precise and thorough edits for novels, short stories, scripts, dissertations, corporate handbooks, promotional materials, and more.
+Precise and thorough edits for novels, scripts, dissertations, corporate handbooks, promotional materials, and more.
+Includes indexing and development.

 Professional content generation, creative collaboration, and on-demand writing packages tailored to meet your individual needs and your budget.